 If these URLs are incorrect, then WordPress will redirect you back to the login page.

-Now, since you are unable to access the WordPress admin area, you’ll need to edit the wp-config.php file to fix this issue.
+Since you are unable to access the WordPress admin area, you will need to edit the wp-config.php file to fix this issue.

-The wp-config.php file is a special file in WordPress which contains your important WordPress settings.
-You can access using an FTP client or via File Manager app in your WordPress hosting account dashboard.
+The wp-config.php file is a special file in WordPress that contains your important WordPress settings.
+You can access it using an FTP client or via the File Manager app in your WordPress hosting account dashboard.

-You’ll find the wp-config.php file in your site’s root folder.
-Simply edit the file and paste the following code just before the line that says ‘That’s all, stop editing!
-Happy publishing’.
+You will find the wp-config.php file in your site’s root folder.
+Simply edit the file and paste the following lines of code just before the one that says, 'That's all, stop editing!
+Happy publishing'.

-Sometimes .htaccess file can get corrupted which can result in internal server errors or login page refreshing error.
+Sometimes, the .htaccess file can get corrupted, which can result in internal server errors or the login page refreshing error.

-Simply access your website through an FTP client or via the File Manager app in your hosting account dashboard.
+Simply access your website using an FTP client or via the File Manager app in your hosting provider’s dashboard.

-Once connected, locate the .htaccess file in the root folder of your website and download it to your computer as backup.
+Once connected, locate the .htaccess file in the root directory of your website and download it to your computer as a backup.

 After that, go ahead and delete the .htaccess file from your website.

-Once you are logged in, simply go to Settings » Permalinks page in WordPress admin area and click on the Save button without making any changes.
+Once you are logged in, simply go to the Settings » Permalinks page in the WordPress admin panel and click on the ‘Save’ button without making any changes.
 This will generate a new .htaccess file for your website.

-To deactivate all your WordPress plugins, connect to your website using an FTP client or via the File Manager app in your hosting account dashboard.
+To easily deactivate all your WordPress plugins, connect to your website using an FTP client or via the File Manager app in your web hosting account dashboard.

 Once connected, go to the /wp-content/ directory.
-Inside it, you’ll see a folder named ‘plugins’.
+Inside it, you will see a folder named ‘plugins’.
 This is where WordPress installs all your plugins.

-We also have a detailed tutorial on how to deactivate all WordPress plugins when unable to access WP-Admin.
+We also have a detailed tutorial on how to deactivate all WordPress plugins when the WordPress admin is inaccessible.

 WordPress themes can also cause conflicts after upgrading to a newer version of WordPress or the theme itself.
-To find out whether the problem is being caused by your theme, you need to deactivate your theme.
+To find out whether the problem is being caused by your theme, you will need to deactivate it.

-The process is similar to deactivating the plugins.
+The process is similar to deactivating plugins.
 Connect to your website using an FTP client.
-Go to /wp-content/themes/ directory and rename your current theme directory to themes_backup.
+Then, you must go to /wp-content/themes/ directory and rename your current theme directory to ‘themes_backup’.

 Once you have done that, then try logging in again.
 If you succeed, then this means your theme was causing the issue.